SamuelEarl/fanny-pack-ui-old/src/routes/get-started.svelte.md

 For more details about `@custom-media` rules see https://github.com/postcss/postcss-custom-media.

-FYI: This provides an example of how to configure Svelte preprocess: https://github.com/zamkevich/Svelte-preprocess-config/blob/master/README.md.
+FYI: This provides an example of how to configure the Svelte `preprocess` config: https://github.com/zamkevich/Svelte-preprocess-config/blob/master/README.md.

 ## Step 5: Configure Native CSS Nesting Rules (Optional)